PJGilmw/AVS_stochastic_sd/README.md

 ## Overview of the repository

-This repository contains the code used to reproduce the results of the manuscript: *Jouannais.P, Marchand-Lasserre.M, Douziech.M, Pérez-López.P, When is Agrivoltaics Environmentally Beneficial?
+This repository contains the code used to reproduce the results of the manuscript: *Jouannais.P, Marchand-Lasserre.M, Douziech.M, Pérez-López.P, When is Agrivoltaism Environmentally Beneficial?
 A Consequential LCA and Scenario Discovery Approach (under review)*

 This is not a generalized platform/package to apply the procedure to any case, but the scripts specific to the procedure and not to the case (agrivoltaics) can be further adapted with additional work.